-With the Covid-19 pandemic causing major employment disruption, now more than ever is the right time to work on that CV.
+With the Covid-19 pandemic causing major employment disruption, Ramsgate Rooms is aware that now more than ever is the right time to work on that CV.
 Current financial instability may have directly affected your job or is prompting you to reconsider your career path.
 Going through the process of improving your curriculum vitae will ensure you are well-prepared for whatever is around the corner.

 A curriculum vitae is an ever-evolving record of your working life.
 However, we often put off actually sitting down to give it an overhaul.
 Just dusting off the CV you used most recently and updating with your last job is not enough.
 Your CV will need to grow with you.
 It is one of your most effective means of catching the eye of a prospective employer and keeping them interested.
 It also helps you to focus on your personal development.
 Regularly working on your CV enables you to keep track of the direction your career path is taking, what skills and attributes you have already gained and which ones you still need to hone.

 So how do you set about creating or rejuvenating your CV?
 Once you’ve allotted some time, take a look at your workspace.
 Is it tidy and clean, clear of distractions?
 Clear that desk, move the coffee cups, chuck away the rubbish, wipe it down.
 This will help.
 The old adage ‘tidy room, tidy mind’ really does hold some truth, especially in terms of motivation and focus.